qbaonguyen98/Risc-V/README.md

 # Some notes
 Practically, we have to wait for the posedge clock to write/read data memory.
-So, changing this to 4-stage will be a better choice
+So, changing this to 4-stage will be a better option

 # Risc-V Single Cycle and 3-stage Pineline in Verilog
 Computer Architecture Assignment